asaidimu/vite-autoload/README.md

 ### Core Components

--   **`createAutoloadPlugin`**:
-    The central orchestrator of the plugin.
-It initializes collection generators, sets up the file watcher, registers Vite hooks (`configResolved`, `configureServer`, `resolveId`, `load`, `transform`, `handleHotUpdate`, `buildStart`, `closeBundle`), and coordinates the generation of sitemaps and PWA manifests.
-It manages the virtual module lifecycle and HMR.
+-   **`createAutoloadPlugin`**: The central orchestrator of the plugin.
+It initializes collection generators, sets up the file watcher, registers Vite hooks, and coordinates the generation of sitemaps and PWA manifests.
+It manages the virtual module lifecycle and Hot Module Replacement (HMR).
--   **`createCollectionGenerator`**:
-    Responsible for discovering files based on `FileMatchConfig`, applying `transform` functions to each file's data, optionally applying `aggregate` functions, and ultimately generating the JavaScript code string for the virtual modules (e.g., `virtual:views`, `virtual:components`).
+-   **`createCollectionGenerator`**: Responsible for discovering files based on `FileMatchConfig`, applying `transform` functions to each file's data, optionally applying `aggregate` functions, and ultimately generating the JavaScript code string for the virtual modules (e.g., `virtual:views`, `virtual:components`).
 It maintains an internal cache of resolved files.
--   **`createFileWatcher`**:
+-   **`createFileResolver`**: Manages the initial discovery and ongoing tracking of files that match configured glob patterns within specified directories.
+It efficiently resolves paths and maintains an internal cache of `ResolvedFile` objects.
+-   **`createDataProcessor`**: Handles the transformation and aggregation pipeline for the data associated with discovered files.
+It applies the `transform` function to individual file entries and the `aggregate` function to the collection of transformed data, preparing it for code generation.
+-   **`createCodeGenerator`**: Generates the final JavaScript code string that constitutes the virtual module, based on the processed data and an optional output template.
-    Utilizes the `chokidar` library to efficiently monitor specified directories for file additions, changes, and deletions.
+-   **`createFileWatcher`**: Utilizes the `chokidar` library to efficiently monitor specified directories for file additions, changes, and deletions.
 When changes are detected, it debounces and triggers an update callback within the plugin, leading to regeneration of module data and HMR.
--   **`createMetadataExtractor`**:
-    A sophisticated utility that performs static code analysis on TypeScript files using the `typescript` AST parser.
+-   **`createMetadataExtractor`**: A sophisticated utility that performs static code analysis on TypeScript files using the `typescript` AST parser.
 It can extract the values of specific `export const` or `export default` object literals, handling various literal types, array literals, object literals, and even transforming imported modules into dynamic import functions.
 Extracted data is validated against provided Zod schemas.
+-   **`NameIndex`**: A utility for ensuring uniqueness of component and group names within the plugin's configuration, preventing naming conflicts.

 ### Data Flow

 1.  **Initialization**:
     -   During Vite's `configResolved` hook, the plugin stores the Vite configuration.
     -   On `configureServer` (development) or `buildStart` (production), `createAutoloadPlugin` initializes `createCollectionGenerator` instances for all configured `components` and their `groups`.
-Each generator uses an internal file resolver to perform an initial scan and build its cache of matched files.
+Each generator uses an internal `FileResolver` to perform an initial scan and build its cache of matched files.
     -   Internal caches (`fileToExportMap`, `virtualModuleCache`, `importerToVirtualDeps`, `virtualModuleDeps`) are populated based on the initial file scan.
 2.  **File Watching & HMR (Development)**:
     -   `createFileWatcher` starts monitoring the directories specified in your `PluginOptions.components[].groups[].input`.